Ball Polygraph is the oldest private polygraph firm in the Greater Seattle area. Established is 1974 by Dewey Gillespie, Ball

 established a reputation of honesty and accuracy which is above reproach and without peer.

-to Vancouver.
 You can be sure that the results of our examinations will be accepted by prosecutors and police departments.

 At your request, should your client pass his polygraph examination we will make